-That is something that I have personally seen and verified and that is probably the reason behind the persistence of the idea in my head.
 So build a poor but self built chassis.
 I suggest you start off with wood as they are the most commonly available material.
 Then you could move on to Acrylic, for making some designer finish and vibrant colored chassis.
 You should check out my writeup on chassis building and the various materials that you can choose from if you are so inclined.

 Use Google to find some creative design for the chassis and show your passion for the design of the robot and make it look great.
 If you did a good job, it will inspire you to do more and learn more.
 There is no substitute for an inspiration from within you.

 The alignment of the line sensor is another thing that has to be given enough importance if you wanted it to follow the line.
 (After all it’s a line follower it ‘has’ to follow the line)

 The minimum number of line sensors needed for a line follower is just ONE.